yemi2favours/m2pi.ca/content/authors/yisui/index.md

 - committee: members
   role: Aerium Analytics Project Member
 ---
 Yi received her PhD from Simon Fraser University in Spring 2020.
-She has a background in Applied and Computational Mathematics, and her interest lies in the different areas such as Compressed Sensing, Optimization and Data Science.
+Her background is in Applied and Computational Mathematics.
+She has broad interests in different areas such as compressed sensing, optimization and data science.